 Sookrah’s work is in Corporate and Private Collections in Canada and the US.
 For more information, see his website, at: www.sookrah.ca.

 Location: Plein air location (a farm) in Dunrobin.
 Details and location to be shared with registrants.

-Registration: limited to 12 participants, on a first-come, first-served basis.
+Registration: limited, on a first-come, first-served basis.

 Kanata Art Club reserves the right to cancel a workshop where there is insufficient registration.
 You will be notified and issued a cheque for a full refund.

 To withdraw prior to the start date, please contact the email@example.com.
 A cheque for a full refund less an administrative fee of $25.00 will be issued if a written request is received by July 24th, 2021.
 There will be no refund issued beyond July 24th, unless we are able to fill your spot from a waitlist.